 Today’s BBQ Chili recipe is just the ticket for this season where we crave warmth, simplicity and great flavor.
 And for us, there is nothing better than a bowl of hearty chili before the big game!

 My BBQ Chili recipe is easy to make, and can feed a crowd.
 Amplify your tailgate with this BBQ Chili packed with brisket, ground beef, smoked sausage and flavored with your favorite Head Country BBQ sauce.

 Head Country BBQ Chili

-I thought I would take things a step further this time: Head Country BBQ Sauce adds the perfect amount of additional flavor to an otherwise traditional dish.
+Head Country BBQ Sauce adds the perfect amount of additional flavor to a traditional dish.
 It adds a smoky element, with a little sweetness, and a ton of flavor.
-The three meats in this BBQ Chili make this filling entree and the leftovers are DELICIOUS!
+The three meats in this BBQ Chili make this filling entree, and the leftovers are DELICIOUS!

 Yield 8 SERVINGS

 BBQ Chili with smoked sausage, ground beef, chopped brisket and tons of flavor.

 - 1 pound of ground beef, cooked

 - 1 pound of brisket, chopped (approx. 2 C)